highcharts-for-python/highcharts-maps/docs/index.rst

 Hello World, and Basic Usage
 ********************************

-1. Import Highcharts Stock for Python
+1. Import Highcharts Maps for Python
 ==========================================

 .. include:: using/_importing.rst